John Phillips (Irish politician)

-John Phillips (1839 or 1840 – 2 April 1917) was an Irish politician.
-He was the Nationalist Member of Parliament for South Longford.
+John Phillips (1839 or 1840 – 2 April 1917) was an Irish politician who served as the Nationalist Member of Parliament for South Longford.

-Phillips was born in County Longford, and was a farmer there.
-As a young man he was a leader of the Fenian movement in Longford, but later devoted his energies to the constitutional Home Rule movement.
+Phillips was born in County Longford, and worked as a farmer there.
+In his youth, he played a prominent role in the Fenian movement in Longford, but later devoted his energies to the constitutional Home Rule movement.
 He was co-opted to Longford County Council on its establishment in 1899, and was its chairman from 1902 until his death.
 He was elected as MP for South Longford in 1907.

-He died at his home in Edgeworthstown after a long illness on 2 April 1917, aged 77.
+Following a prolonged illness, John Phillips died at his residence in Edgeworthstown on 2 April 1917 at the age of 77.